Pastoral Care

 Church Stretton School must do its best for each student in accordance with its mission statement, ‘Achievement for All’ demonstrating that it is a caring community that shows concern and understanding for the personal needs of each individual student.

-It is important that each child can identify with their tutor, Key Stage Leader or trusted adult in school, who knows him/her individually and who can be consulted if and when personal or academic problems may arise.
+It is important that each child can identify with their tutor, Head of Year or trusted adult in school, who know him/her individually and who can be consulted if and when personal or academic problems may arise.

 It is the duty of all staff to ensure that a safe, caring environment is established for all children.